Introduction

 Essential Tip 3: Understand the Financials

-A comprehensive grasp of the financial aspects of equipment leasing is crucial for making informed decisions that align with your business's fiscal health and strategic goals.
+A comprehensive grasp of the financial aspects of equipment leasing is crucial for making informed decisions that align with your business’s fiscal health and strategic goals.
+Including business interruption insurance in your financial planning is essential to protect against income loss during temporary closures due to covered events.

 This understanding ensures you can navigate the complexities of lease agreements and effectively manage the financial impact of leasing on your business.
 Let’s delve into how you can decipher lease terms and conditions and adeptly budget for your lease.